 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-Visual spatial intelligence is the ability to perceive, analyze, and manipulate visual information in space, including the capacity to mentally visualize, create, and understand the spatial relationships between objects.
+Visual-spatial intelligence is the ability to perceive, analyze, and manipulate visual information in space.
+This includes the capacity to mentally visualize, create, and understand the spatial relationships between objects.

-Visual-spatial intelligence is often associated with skills like navigating, reading maps, assembling puzzles, and designing structures.
+Visual-spatial intelligence is associated with skills like navigating, reading maps, assembling puzzles, and designing structures.

 Is visual-spatial intelligence universal?